phoenix-rtos/phoenix-rtos-doc/kernel/vm/objects.md

 <img src="_images/mem-objects-bsd4.png" width="550px">

-A three-page file object is copy-on-write memory mapped into a process’ address space.
+A three-page file object is copy-on-write memory mapped into a process’s address space.
 The first column shows the first step of memory mappings.
 The new entry with the needs-copy and copy-on-write flags is allocated.
-It points the underlying object.
+It points to the underlying object.
 Once a writ fault occurs, a new memory object is created and that object tracks all the pages that have been copied and modified.